OpenTechSchool/html-css-beginners/index.md

 improves CSS a lot.
 For example, it gives the possibility to animate an element.

-To check all our code, we will use the console in our browser.
-Open any browser and check under “Tools”.
-You should find “Developer Tools’ or a similar option.
-Click it, and the toolbox will open.
-Here is the place where we can monitor our code and see whether it works or not.
-Don’t worry!
-We will explain this better later; for now it is important that you know where to find your console and how to open it.

 ## What we’ll do today

 Today we will learn how to write a web page with HTML and style it with CSS.